ToastShaman/dropwizard-auth-jwt/README.md

 Check out http://jwt.io/

+## What's new in v0.9.2-0
+* Updated the dependencies to Dropwizard 0.9.2.

 ## What's new in v0.9.1-1
 * Added support for CachingAuthenticator.

 ## What's new in v0.9.1-0
-* Added support for Dropwizard 9.x.
+* Added support for Dropwizard 0.9.x.
 * Support for extracting JWT tokens from cookies.

 ## Getting Started